-Bariatric surgery (e.g. “Roux-En-Y bypass), performed for weight loss, shifts digestion of food from the upper small intestine to the lower part of small intestine and consequently improves type 1 diabetes and resolves Type 2 diabetes within days in a majority of patients with diabetes.
-In addition, lowering of blood pressure, triglycerides, and C-reactive protein has been observed in these patients prior to significant weight loss (Buchwald, H. et.al; JAMA, 2004; 292:1724-1737).
+Bariatric surgery (e.g., “Roux-En-Y bypass) now called metabolic surgery, performed for weight loss, shifts digestion of food from the upper small intestine to the lower part of small intestine and consequently improves type 1 diabetes and resolves type 2 diabetes within days in a majority of patients with diabetes.
+In addition, lowering of cholesterol, blood pressure, triglycerides, and C-reactive protein has been observed in these patients prior to significant weight loss (Buchwald, H. et.al; JAMA, 2004; 292:1724-1737).
 These effects have led to bariatric surgery being commonly referred to as bariatric-metabolic surgery.
-There is strong evidence that the mechanism of this effect results from expedited delivery to the lower gut of specific nutrients that promote secretion of gut hormones crucial for the regulation of blood glucose and lipids.
+There is strong evidence that the mechanism of this effect results from expedited delivery of specific nutrients to the lower gut that promote secretion of gut hormones crucial for the regulation of blood glucose and lipids.
 BioKier’s approach is to deliver an active nutrient to the lower gut via a tablet, thus mimicking bariatric-metabolic surgery and promoting secretion of gut hormones with the need for surgery.

 - Nutrients in food stimulate hormone responses in non-diabetic subjects